 What Is the UK PSTN Switch-Off?

-The PSTN has been the backbone of UK telephony for decades, supporting both analogue phone lines and ISDN services.
-However, it is now outdated and expensive to maintain.
+The PSTN has been the backbone of UK telephony for decades, supporting traditional analogue phone lines and services such as ISDN.
+However, it is now ageing, increasingly difficult to maintain, and being replaced by digital technologies.

 Why is this happening?

-- Customer expectations now demand modern features like video calls, mobile integration, and unified communications.
+- Customer expectations now demand tools such as mobile integration, call routing, video meetings, and unified communications.

 How the Switch-Off Impacts Small Businesses

 For small businesses, the PSTN switch-off will mean more than just changing phone handsets.
-It can affect broadband connections, payment terminals, alarms, and even lift lines that rely on analogue technology.
+It can affect broadband services, payment terminals, alarms, lift lines, intercoms, fax machines, and other systems that rely on analogue or ISDN connections.

 Common areas impacted include:

-- Landline phones: All analogue desk phones and ISDN services will stop working.
+- Landline phones: Analogue desk phones and ISDN services will need to be migrated to digital alternatives.

-- Connected devices: Security alarms, EPOS machines, and fax lines may require upgrades.
+- Connected devices: Security alarms, fire alarms, EPOS machines, payment terminals, lift lines, intercoms, fax lines, and telecare-style devices may require upgrades, adapters, or replacement.

-In short, if your business still uses copper lines, you’ll need a plan in place well before 2025.
+In short, if your business still uses PSTN or ISDN services, you should have a plan in place well before January 2027.

 Preparing for the Transition to VoIP

-The best way to prepare for the UK PSTN switch-off is to move to VoIP (Voice over Internet Protocol).
-VoIP uses your internet connection instead of copper lines, offering a more reliable and flexible service.
+One of the most common ways to prepare for the UK PSTN switch-off is to move to VoIP, or Voice over Internet Protocol.
+VoIP uses your internet connection instead of a traditional analogue phone line, offering a more flexible and future-ready service.

 Steps to prepare:

-- Audit your systems: Identify what services in your business still rely on PSTN.
+- Audit your systems: Identify what services, devices, and locations in your business still rely on PSTN or ISDN.

-- Upgrade your connectivity: Ensure you have robust business broadband to support VoIP installation.
+- Upgrade your connectivity: Ensure you have robust business broadband or another suitable data connection to support digital voice services.

 - Select a provider: Work with a trusted communications partner like circle.cloud to design a system tailored to your needs.

-- Train your team: Make sure staff understand the new features and benefits.
+- Train your team: Make sure staff understand how to use the new system and what to do during the migration.

 Example benefits of VoIP installation